-- 2. Discuss the core components of professional development and how these components will support effective implementation of the educational program.
+- 1. Identify the person or position responsible for overseeing professional development activities. - 2.
+Discuss the core components of professional development and how these components will support effective implementation of the educational program.
 Discuss the extent to which professional development will be conducted internally or externally and will be individualized or uniform.
 Describe how the effectiveness of professional development will be evaluated. - 3.
 Describe any professional development that will take place prior to school opening.
 What will be covered during this induction period?
 How will instructional personnel be prepared to deliver any unique or particularly challenging aspects of the curriculum and instructional methods? - 4.
-Describe the expected number of days or hours for professional development throughout the school year, and explain how the school's calendar, daily schedule, and staffing structure accommodate this plan.
+Describe the expected number of days/hours for professional development throughout the school year, and explain how the school's calendar, daily schedule, and staffing structure accommodate this plan.
 Include time scheduled for common planning or collaboration and how such time will typically be used.